 Many moms swear by soothing products that clip onto the side rails of cribs like (play!) aquariums or sound machines.
 Mobiles are also nice to hang above the crib, as long as they’re out of baby’s reach.

-It’s especially important to check the safety measures on older cribs, whether they’re family heirlooms or from a resale shop.
+It’s especially important to check the safety measures of older cribs, whether they’re family heirlooms or from a resale shop, since safety standards changed in 2011.
 Check the hinges for stability, and look carefully for any sharp parts or protruding metal.
 Make sure the wood is smooth and splinter-free, and repaint any cracked or peeling paint.
-Check older cribs for lead paint, which baby should definitely not be exposed to.
+Check older cribs for lead paint, and stay on top of the CPSC’s recall list.

 If you have pets, don’t let them get into the crib before baby is born.
 They may get comfortable and mark it as their territory, which can prove disastrous when baby comes home and the pet tries to jump into the crib.
 There’s also the obvious (and less dramatic) risk of allergens.